 TAKE THE GUESSWORK OUT OF BUDGETING Balanced Billing provides customers a way to avoid the highs and lows associated with normal monthly billing.
-This plan helps take the guesswork out of budgeting for your utility bills.
+This plan helps take the guesswork out of budgeting for utility bills.

-HOW BALANCED BILLING WORKS Your monthly bill is computed by taking an average of your natural gas usage during the previous 11 months and the current month's usage.
+HOW BALANCED BILLING WORKS A customer's monthly bill is computed by taking an average of their natural gas usage during the previous 11 months and the current month's usage.
 Current energy rates are then applied to this average monthly usage to calculate the current payment due.
-Averaging your usage over the year can reduce large cost fluctuations from extreme weather conditions.
+Averaging a customer's usage over the year can reduce large cost fluctuations from extreme weather conditions.